teraxtech/caplayer/README.md

 - **Randomize** sets the state of cells in the selected area to state 1 or 0 randomly.
 -  **Clear** sets all the cells in a area to state 0.
 - **Invert** switches the state of cells in a selected area.
-- **Set Marker** will place a marker on top of the selected area which can be used like the selected area for certain search features.
+- **Set Marker** will place a marker on top of the selected area or pattern to be pasted which can be used to setup searches.
 - **Delete Marker** will remove the selected marker.

 One can also **Undo** changes, **Redo** changes, and **Reset** the pattern to how it was before it was played.